Gehraiyaan: Reception

-Gehraiyaan received mixed reviews from critics.
-While the film's performances, visual style, cinematography, and soundtrack were widely praised, its screenplay, story, and climax drew criticism.
-On the review aggregator Rotten Tomatoes, the film holds a 64% approval rating based on 22 reviews, with an average rating of 5.8/10.
+Gehraiyaan received mixed reviews from critics, with praise for its soundtrack, cinematography, visual style and performances of the cast; however its story, screenplay and climax received criticism.

-Anna M. M. Vetticad of Firstpost rated the film 4 out of 5 stars, writing that it "has an enigmatic air from its opening scene and gradually takes on an additional layer of unrelenting foreboding."
-Sanjana Jadhav of Pinkvilla similarly awarded it 4 stars, noting that the film is "a deep dive into an individual's and family's past choices, relationships, and why we do what we do."
-Renuka Vyavahare of The Times of India gave it 3.5 stars, observing that director Shakun Batra "tries to decode complex human behavior and its consequences through a story that's tough to narrate."
+Anna M. M. Vetticad of Firstpost gave the film a rating of 4/5 and wrote, "Gehraiyaan has an enigmatic air from its opening scene and gradually takes on an additional layer of unrelenting foreboding."
+Sanjana Jadhav of Pinkvilla gave the film a rating of 4 out of 5 and wrote, "Batra's Gehraiyaan is a deep dive into individual and family's past choices, relationships and why we do, what we do.
+The director has successfully struck a balance of intimacy, shock, grief and above all love."
+Renuka Vyavahare of The Times Of India gave the film 3.5 out of 5 and wrote, "Batra tries to decode complex human behaviour and its consequences, through a story that's tough to narrate."
+Umesh Punwani of Koimoi gave the film a rating of 3.5/5 and wrote, "All said and done, I don't remember when was the last time a film's title did so much justice to its story."
+Devesh Sharma of Filmfare gave the film a rating of 3.5/5 and wrote, "The film is shot quite beautifully by Kaushal Shah.
+A technically sound film having some fine performances and carrying a hint of mystery as well."

-Several other critics praised the film's technical aspects and performances.
-Umesh Punwani of Koimoi rated it 3.5 out of 5, commenting that "the film's title does so much justice to its story."
-Filmfare's Devesh Sharma echoed the sentiment, calling it "a technically sound film having some fine performances and carrying a hint of mystery as well."
-Roktim Rajpal of Deccan Herald, Simran Singh of DNA India, and Sukanya Verma of Rediff.com also gave 3.5-star reviews, with Verma noting that Deepika Padukone "embodies to perfection the Gehraiyaan in the title."
-Shilajit Mitra of The New Indian Express found the film commendable for a mainstream Hindi release but noted flaws in its dialogue.